 eligible premium services.

 VR staff completes the VR1642 during the SESP-1 meeting.
-The provider should not bring a completed VR1642 to the meeting or complete the VR1642 after the meeting.
+This meeting may be conducted remotely.
+For information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.
+The provider must not bring a completed VR1642 to the meeting or complete the VR1642 after the meeting.
 The customer leads the meeting with assistance from the team.
 All attendees must sign the VR1642 to complete the SESP-1 at the end of the meeting, indicating their agreement with the plan.
+For information on acceptable signatures, refer to VR-SFP 3.11.1 Documentation and Signatures.

 The VR1642 must be: